Samuel Kingdon

 Samuel Nicholson Kingdon (16 May 1805 – 17 March 1872) was an English cricketer with amateur status.
-He was associated with Cambridge University and made his first-class debut in 1827.
+He was associated with Cambridge University and made his debut in 1827.

 He was educated at Eton College and at Trinity College, Cambridge.
 He later became a fellow of Sidney Sussex College, Cambridge and was vicar of Bridgerule, where his father had also been vicar, from 1844 to his death in 1872.